SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_HOOMD.md

 ```

 <!-- #region id="YibErIQhC0Lv" -->
-The next step is to write a function that generate the simulation context.
+The next step is to write a function that generates the simulation context.
 Inside this function is the HOOMD-blue specific code, that you would normally write to execute a HOOMD-blue simulation.
 Here it is packaged into a function, such that PySAGES can deploy the simulation context when needed.
 In this case, we use the GSD file read in the initial, and define the DPD forcefield with parameters.
 DPD is a special case in HOOMD-blue.
 The thermostat is part of the pair-potential and not part of the integrator.
 Hence, we specify NVE integration and all thermostat parameter for NVT in the potential.
 The function returns the simulation context for PySAGES to work with.

-The second funtion is a helper function to generate the theoretically expected distribution of a harmonically biased simulation of an ideal gas in NVT.
+The second function is a helper function to generate the theoretically expected distribution of a harmonically biased simulation of an ideal gas in NVT.
 And helps to verify the results of the simulation.
 <!-- #endregion -->

 ```python id="67488aXwQXba"